JanmayP/util-dash/README.md

 + Weather

 ## Building Process
-Under the hood, the dashboard is a collection of individual working components
+Under the hood, the dashboard is a collection of individual working components that encapsulate a widget.
+Some widgets require multiple components for better structure/formatting/sake of sanity.
+The directory structure represents this.

 ## How to use